Original Issuance Date: July 1, 2015

 Annual or A-Basis Appointments: Appointments for the fiscal year

-Short Work Break(SWB): An action in the Human Resource System (HRS) to denote a period of time when an employee is not working in his/her primary job but is still considered an active employee for benefits purposes.
-The short work break, for purposes of summer prepay deduction eligibility, is attached to the spring appointment
+Short Work Break (SWB): An action in the Human Resource (HR) System to denote a period of time when an employee is not working in his/her primary job but is still considered an active employee for benefits purposes.
+A Short Work Break is a recurring, temporary Leave of Absence for purposes of benefits eligibility.
+A Short Work Break cannot exceed 3 months in duration.

 Summer Basis Appointments: Employment periods between the end of one academic year and the beginning of the next, paid as determined by the institution.
-This includes both Summer Service “V-Basis” and Summer Session “S-Basis” appointments.
+This includes both Summer Service V-Basis and Summer Session S-Basis appointments.

 6. Policy

-A. Eligibility Criteria for Summer Prepay Deductions
+A. Eligibility Criteria for Benefit Prepay Deductions

-• Academic ”C” basis employees who are terminating UW System employment after working a summer service or summer session appointment.
+• Academic C-basis employees who are terminating UW System employment after working a summer service or summer session appointment.
 These employees are eligible for summer prepay deductions that pay for coverage through the end of their employment.

-• Employees who move from an Academic “C” basis to an Annual “A” basis appointment (or vice versa) are eligible to continue benefits between appointments even if the employee does not work during one or more of the summer months.
+• Employees who move from an Academic C-basis to an Annual A-basis appointment (or vice versa) are eligible to continue benefits between appointments even if the employee does not work during one or more of the summer months.

 • Employees in the OT1 employee category may also be eligible for summer prepay deductions if they meet one of the criteria outlined above.

-If benefit premiums are unable to be collected through payroll via the summer prepay deduction process (i.e., insufficient earnings in the first two paychecks of the month in March, April, and May of the spring semester), and the employee has a summer appointment, employee paid deductions will be deducted from the summer appointment earnings.
-If the employee does not have a summer appointment or does not have sufficient earnings from the summer appointment, the benefits billing process must be used to collect premiums from eligible employees.
+• If the C-basis Academic Year employee does not have a summer appointment or does not have sufficient earnings from the summer appointment, the benefits billing process must be used to collect premiums from eligible employees.
 Once placed on benefits billing, the employee must remit direct payment in a timely manner to continue coverage.

-Employment is terminated at the end of the spring semester when there is not an expectation to return to an appointment (at any UW System institution) for the fall semester and/or the employee does not have a summer appointment.
-These employees are ineligible for Summer Prepay Deductions.
-See section 6.D of this policy for information regarding late termination notices.
+For C-basis academic year employees, employment is terminated at the end of the spring semester when there is not an expectation to return to an appointment (at any UW System institution) for the fall semester and/or the employee does not have a summer appointment.
+These employees are ineligible for Benefit Prepay Deductions, unless they have been granted a leave of absence as noted in this policy.

-B. Determining Summer Prepay Deductions with HRS
+B. Determining Benefit Prepay Deductions in the HR system

-1. If an employee’s academic year appointment is benefits-eligible and the benefits primary flag is attached to that appointment:
+I. If an employee’s academic year appointment is benefits-eligible and the benefits primary flag is attached to that appointment:

-1. Summer Prepay Deductions will be deducted for the following plans:
+I. Benefit Prepay Deductions will be deducted for the following plans:

 • State Group Health Insurance